 This course is designed to teach students about the concepts, methods and tools used to understand, predict, and control the spread of infectious diseases within populations.
 The course covers a range of topics, including basic epidemiological concepts, the dynamics of infectious diseases, the structure of different types of models (such as deterministic and stochastic models), and the application of these models in public health decision-making.

-Instructor: Youngji Jo, PhD

-Time: 5:30-8:30 PM
+Instructor: Youngji Jo, PhD Time: 5:30-8:30 PM

-Location: Public Health Sciences Large Conference Room, 195 Farmington Ave.
+Mode/Location: In Person/Public Health Sciences Conference Room 195 Farmington Ave., Suite 2100 jo@uchc.edu

-wetstone@uchc.edu